danieldong51/nuggets-game/IMPLEMENTATION.md

 ## Plan for division of labor

-Emily: Grid module, minus visualizer function
+- Emily: Grid module, minus visualizer function
-Daniel: Visualizer, Client
+- Daniel: Visualizer, Client
-Georgia: Player
+- Georgia: Player
-Jeff: Spectator
+- Jeff: Spectator
-We all do: Server, Testing, Documentation
+- We all do: Server, Testing, Documentation

-> Update your plan for distributing the project work among your 3(4) team members.
-> Who writes the client program, the server program, each module?
-> Who is responsible for various aspects of testing, for documentation, etc?

 ## Client